-AB1308 Bonilla which modified the licensed midwifery practice act in 2013, required the MBC to pass regulations listing diseases and conditions requiring a referral for an exam with a physician.
-As of 2021 those regulations have not been promulgated.
+AB1308 Bonilla, which modified the licensed midwifery practice act in 2013, required the MBC to pass regulations listing diseases and conditions requiring a referral for an exam with a physician.
+As of 2022 those regulations have not been promulgated.
 Here are copies of the 2005 Standard of Care and Guidelines and the subsequent VBAC regulations, both of which are still referenced through the MBC website:

 Below is a link to a copy of the current “Guidelines” .
 The 2005 Standard of Care was the template for the current ‘Guidelines’, which were edited to comply with AB1308 changes but did not go through rule making:

 The California licensed midwifery practice act was modified in 2013 by AB 1308 Bonilla to require specific disclosures at the onset of care.
 Two sample disclosure forms are provided here:

 Please inquire with CALM (firstname.lastname@example.org) if you would like a presentation in your hospital on best practices for improving transfers which includes this PowerPoint template.
 CALM Transition Slides.

 Best Practice Guidelines–Transfer from Planned Home Birth to Hospital